tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 When you’re scared something is wrong with you, you start to miss the symptom because at least the symptom gives shape to the fear.
 Without it, the fear spreads everywhere.

 I started noticing how much everyone talks to themselves.
 My coworker whispered “come on, come on” at the printer.
 A woman in the grocery store sang one line of a song over and over while choosing tomatoes.
 My neighbor across the hall had entire conversations with his dog in a cartoon voice.
 On the bus, a man in a suit muttered numbers under his breath and tapped each finger against his thumb.

 Normal things.
 Human things.
 Except they didn’t feel normal anymore.

 I kept thinking about all the ways people invite something in without meaning to.

 Singing in the shower.
 Talking through panic.
 Praying.
 Counting.
 Practicing a difficult conversation in the mirror.
 Leaving a voicemail to someone who won’t pick up.
 Saying “hello?” into an empty house because something fell in another room.
 Maybe we were never alone in those moments.
 Maybe we just assumed the voice that answered back was ours.

-I know that sounds unwell.
-And I’m not arguing with you.

 The second time happened in the kitchen.